Mamena2020/zomie-server/readme.md

 - WebRTC
   - STUNT/TURN server
      - STUNT:  "urls": "stun:stun.stunprotocol.org"
+        - Stunt will not working if client is under symmetric NAT
      - :heavy_exclamation_mark: TURN: haven't used this yet, so. if the stun server fails to identify the client's address, then it can cause the connection to drop.

 - socket io